 Student Achievement Fair booths

-Sample a platinum award-winning recipe for sweet success.
-Experience a culture enhanced by high student expectations in which teachers, students and parents work together to create a climate of teamwork, learning and support.
+Experience a culture saturated with high student expectations.
+Teachers, students and parents work together to create a climate of teamwork, expectation and support to drive success.

 Stephanie Dinsmore, media center specialist, (614) 837-0786